 Unfortunately, knowing just where to wait for the bus is very confusing, as there’s no signage at all.

 I consulted the Maps.me app, which often has very accurate and detailed information regarding specific bus stops.
 It shows a bus stop labeled as ‘Hoşap Castle Dolmus Station’ a few hundred meters south of the Buyuk Asur Hotel.

 Arriving at the spot, I saw no signage.
-I decided to wait around there anyway, carefully checking the destinations of all southbound vehicles.
+I decided to wait around there anyway, carefully observing the destinations of all southbound buses.
 But after an hour of waiting, the bus I needed still hadn’t appeared.

-Just as I was about to return to my hotel to ask for better info, a Yüksekova-bound bus suddenly drove past me and I managed to flag it down.
+Just as I was about to return to my hotel to double check the info, a Yüksekova-bound bus suddenly drove past me and I managed to flag it down.